robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 access to healthcare tests, medicines and kits (see sections H, I and J); and access to your healthcare records.
 Some medical conditions are not suitable for remote consultations, and you should always seek advice from a medical practitioner in person if you are unsure about whether you have been able to explain or communicate your medical needs through our services, or if you have any concerns about the advice you receive from us or if it is different from other advice you have received.
 All services are currently only provided in English.
-You should not use our services in an emergency, or if you have a condition that you know will require a physical examination.
+You should not use our digital services in an emergency, or if you have a condition that you know will require a physical examination.
 Except for our remote consultation services, our information services such as our Check a symptom and Ask a question services provide healthcare information and not medical advice.
 They tell you about health conditions, their possible causes and available treatments.
 They do not diagnose your own health condition or make recommendations for treatment for you.
 If you use our information services, we recommend you also seek the advice of a healthcare professional on your treatment, but whether you do so or not is up to you.
 You shouldn't take or stop taking any action (such as taking medicines) based on information from our services.
 We provide our services using reasonable skill and care from appropriately qualified, and experienced, staff and Practitioners.
 If you think that our services have not met this standard, please contact us as soon as possible.
 We will fix or re-perform, without charge, any services we agree do not meet this standard.
 Practitioners are GPs, registered nurses or accredited specialists registered with the General Medical Council or other appropriate professional register, who have committed to provide services in accordance with clinical best practice and applicable professional standards.